openhab/openhab-docs/configuration/migration/index.md

 ---
 layout: documentation
 title: Migration from openHAB 2
-description: Description of Beaking Changes and needed steps for a proper Migration from openHAB 2
+description: Description of Breaking Changes and needed steps for a proper Migration from openHAB 2
 ---

 # Migrating from openHAB 2